Ever since I wrote about leaving my corporate job, a lot of people have asked a lot of questions, many of which revolve around finances.

 - Gym Membership (optional)

 That’s it.
 I didn’t include totals because yours will obviously be different.
 So plug in the numbers for yourself, and that’s what you need to live.
 For me these expenses don’t count money for things I want to do outside of my absolute expenses, things like concerts or movies or other events that require money.
 But those things are optional, and I don’t have to do them.
 If I don’t have the money to do them, I don’t.
-I can be content just sitting in a quite room by myself.
+I can be content just sitting in a quiet room by myself.

 A note about health insurance: if you want to leave your job or start your own profitable business or are already self-employed, I still recommend having some type of health insurance.
 Sure, some people don’t have health insurance, but there are options for non-corporate people.
 The most common options are as follows: